 The conference aims at discussing how the collapse of state socialism has been commemorated, remembered, or forgotten in Eastern Europe and beyond.
 The event will be opened by key note speeches by our distinguished guests: Michael Bernhard, Jan Kubik and James V. Wertsch.

 During the conference, we hope to address the following questions:

-For more information, please refer to Call for Papers and website section devoted to 2014 Genealogies of Memory gathering.
+For more information, please refer to Call for Papers, conference program and website section devoted to 2014 Genealogies of Memory gathering.